schlomok/dotfiles/README.md

 The .zshrc file associated assumes that oh-my-zsh is already installed.
 The installer script will install oh-my-zsh for you.

+The .zshrc also includes an RVM path.
+This maintains the assumption you are installing RVM, but if not, feel completely free to remove the line.

 Also, please note that if you choose to manually copy the .zshrc, there are two changes you'll need to note: